MatrixManAtYrService/precommit-psycopg-bug/README.md

 };
 ```

-Then, repeat the above commands:
+...and repeat the above commands...

 ```
 % nix develop